nodejs/modules/GOVERNANCE.md

 Specific restrictions or allowances may be determined on a case basis, adhering in principle to the same expectations outline below.

-### Special Exceptions for Pull Requests
+### Special Exemptions for Pull Requests

-**Special Exceptions for nodejs/node**
+**Special Exemptions for nodejs/node**

-Special exception is made for pull requests seeking to make any of the following changes to the [the Node.js core repository][nodejs-core]:
+Special exemption is made for pull requests seeking to make any of the following changes to the [the Node.js core repository][nodejs-core]:

 - Errata fixes.